PhotoShelter BEAM Review – Pages You Create

 - Means, a visitor of my WordPress site, are referred to my Photoshelter website when they click on the menu or a link in my WordPress pages and blog posts.
 If I would not have the WordPress website, my Photoshelter would nearly hit the ground of the ocean.
 I am at least able to add text,…etc., to my customized PhotoShelter homepage, portfolio, and galleries, but NOT BEAM users.
 I mean text, which has more than 156 characters a BEAM Meta Description gives you!!

-More information about myself you can find here.
+More information about myself you can find on my Bio page.